 Helen (on right) pictured with one of our trial participants and his wife for a local newspaper story.

-Helen, tell us a little about your
+Helen, tell us a little about your background.

 I worked in intensive care and theatre recovery nursing in Manchester, England before my husband, daughter and I emigrated to Perth in 2005.
 We arrived on the other side of the world knowing nobody and with just our five suitcases.
 After arriving in Australia I continued to work as a Theatre recovery nurse and after my second child was born I went form the hospital setting into community nursing.
 In this role I was exposed to many different nursing duties and also health promotion, relationship building of caring for people in their own home and self-management.

-Is this the first clinical trial you've worked
+Is this the first clinical trial you've worked on?